AhmedKamelMetwally/search-engine-powered-by-images-AI-app/README.md

 Google Colab: Leveraged GPU to speed up image captioning during development and testing

+ngrok: To expose the local Streamlit app securely and easily during development

 Transformers (Hugging Face): Used nlpconnect/vit-gpt2-image-captioning and distilbart-cnn-12-6

 🏗️ Built it with modularity and deployment in mind – full backend API, frontend UI, and Docker support.